 What has been the most local experience you’ve had so far?

 The first things that spring to mind are pints of beer in an English pub and a Sunday roast.
-But I feel like that doesn’t count.
-I’m actually hoping for a ‘local experience’ with an English couple we are visiting in the picturesque town of Bath in April.
-I met them when we volunteered together at a rhino sanctuary in Africa!
+I’m actually hoping for a quintessential English experience with an English couple we are visiting in the picturesque town of Bath in April.
+I met them as a volunteer at a rhino sanctuary in Africa!

 Where is home?
 How often do you travel there and why?

 Australia.
-I’ve travelled there on average once per year this time.
+I’ve travelled there on average once per year this time around.
 Once for my Dad’s 70th birthday and the other for a family wedding.

 What do you miss most about home?